adiratna89/adiratna89/README.md

 ## 🚀 Identity

-**Aspiring Data Analyst and Machine Learning Practitioner** with a Statistics background, a Data Analyst internship in marketing, and hands-on project work across data analysis, machine learning, deep learning, SQL, and business analytics.
+**Aspiring Data Analyst and Machine Learning Practitioner** with a Statistics background, a Data Analyst internship in marketing, and hands-on projects in data analysis, machine learning, deep learning, SQL, and business analytics.

-My work focuses on turning datasets into clear analysis, practical models, visual reporting, and well-structured GitHub repositories, backed by Topmentor certifications in data science, analytics, business analytics, and specialist tracks in ML, Python, SQL, BI tools, and Generative AI.
+My work focuses on turning datasets into clear analysis, practical models, visual reporting, and well‑structured GitHub repositories, backed by Topmentor certifications in data science, analytics, business analytics, and specialist tracks in ML, Python, SQL, BI tools, and Generative AI.

 ---
 ## 💡 Core Strengths